Dusty Baker: Early life

-Baker grew up in Riverside, California, as the oldest of seven children.
+Johnnie B "Dusty" Baker Jr. was born on June 15, 1949, in Riverside, California, as the oldest of seven children.
 He earned the nickname "Dusty" from his mother because of his propensity for playing in a dirt spot in the backyard.
 His father worked as an Air Force sheet metal technician at Norton Air Force Base.
 Baker played a variety of sports growing up, describing basketball as his very first love while also playing sports such as baseball, with his father being his coach for Little League, although this did not stop the elder Baker from kicking his son off of teams because of his tantrums.
 When the younger Baker wanted to quit baseball and have a paper route, his father told him that he did not raise a son who was a quitter as a way to try to encourage him to spin his attitude in a positive direction.
 In 1963, when Dusty was 14 years old, the Baker family moved to Carmichael, California, where his father worked at McClellan Air Force Base.
 Baker grew up as a fan of the Los Angeles Dodgers and described Tommy Davis as his hero, but the signing of Bobby Bonds in 1968 made him a fan of the San Francisco Giants.

-Baker excelled in baseball, basketball, football, and track at Del Campo High School in Carmichael, California; and he was inducted into the Sac-Joaquin Section's Hall of Fame class in 2010 for his play at Del Campo.
+Baker excelled in baseball, basketball, football, and track at Del Campo High School in Carmichael, California.
+He was inducted into the Sac-Joaquin Section's Hall of Fame class in 2010 for his athletic achievements at Del Campo, and into the National High School Hall of Fame in 2019.
 He was offered a basketball scholarship by Santa Clara University.
 His father was so committed to his son going to college that he told scouts that his son would go to college and play either football or basketball, so they wouldn't waste a draft pick on Baker.
-The one scout who saw something in Baker was Bill Wight, as he knew that Baker's father and mother had gone through a divorce that worried Baker about being a potential burden to his parents.
+The one baseball scout who saw something in Baker was Bill Wight, who knew that Baker's father and mother had gone through a divorce that worried Baker about being a potential burden to his parents.